MauricioCafiero/MolCharRNN/README.md

 If using this on a new dataset of SMILES strings, use the basic vocab file (vocab.txt, also from DeepChem), and then build your own specific vocab file using the last block in the notebook.
-You can just use the original vocab file, but training is more eficient with a smaller vocabulary.
+You can just use the original vocab file, but training is more efficient with a smaller vocabulary.

 In my tests, 50-100 epochs of training on the ~6700 item training set gets 92% training accuracy and 73% validation accuracy.